 He never went in there to learn any of this stuff.

-Waited for Eisenhower to come out and they drove over there, and they didn't speak.
+Waited for Eisenhower to come out and they drove over there and they didn't speak.

-There's all kinds of really fascinating historical uh data that is in this book, and many of you who were not even alive when it happened or are very young and were too young to take note of it.
+And many of you who were not even alive when it happened are very young and were too young to take note of it.

-It's Brett Bear's three days in January.
+It's Brett Baer's Three Days in January.

 We'll be back here in just a second to wrap up.